edwinm/bitstorm.org/weblogdata/weblog/2024-3/security-for-frontend-webdevelopers.md

 If you look at the [OWASP Top 10 Web Application Security Risks](https://owasp.org/www-project-top-ten/), you only see server side vulnerabilities.

 And also, a browser cannot be trusted.
-Someone's computer may have been hacked or the user may have installed a rogue browser extension.
+Someone's computer may have been compromised or the user may have installed a rogue browser extension.
 Someone can also open the browser inspector themselves and manipulate the website or the traffic with the server.

 But a frontend developer can certainly do things to make a site more secure.